 Below are the courses available from the PL SC subject code.
-Select a course to view the available classes, additional class notes, class times, and textbooks.
+Select a course to view the available classes, additional class notes, and class times

 Issues related to the importance of plants in our lives, including global food security, interactions between agriculture and the environment, the role of crops in human and animal nutrition, and the potential development of biofuels, biofibers, biopharmaceutical, and bioindustrial crops.
 Not available to students with *60 in Agricultural, Life and Environmental Sciences.
 This course does not substitute for PL SC 221 in the program core.
 Prerequisite: Biology 30 recommended.